 To transfer your personal information to another party.

-If you want to exercise any of the above rights, please contact [NAME] in writing.
+If you want to exercise any of the above rights, please contact the Michelle Owens in writing.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).